-Typically, as new business owners prepare to open their doors, they need to focus on marketing, finding customers, and generating sales first.
+Typically, as new business owners prepare to open their doors, they first need to focus on marketing, finding customers, and generating sales.
 Later they’re able to turn their attention to issues such as e-commerce sales and shipping.
 If you’re at a point where shipping decisions need to be made, the following tips will help you get started.

 Determine Your Needs

 Before you begin searching for a shipping vendor, take the time to figure out exactly what services you need.
 For example:

 - Are you shipping nationally or internationally?